MicrosoftDocs/security/security-docs/zero-trust/zero-trust-partner-kit.md

 With both of these icon sets, you can download just the SVG files (scalable vector graphic).
 You can drag and drop these icon files into any tool, including Visio and PowerPoint.

 ### Zero Trust architecture illustrations
 These illustrations are replicas of the reference illustrations across the Zero Trust guidance center.
-Download and customize these for your own organization or customer.
+Download and customize these for your own organization and customers.

 |Item  |Description |
 |---------|---------|